Academic transcripts and official documents

 Interim Transcripts: There is no charge for transcripts requested by current students (known as interim transcripts).

 Transcripts are available to order via the Faculty of Social Sciences and Law Online Shop.
-You will be asked to choose the type and quantity of transcript, enter your details and make a secure online payment (where applicable).
+You will be asked to choose the type of transcript, enter your details and make a secure online payment (where applicable).

 Transcript orders take up to 10 working days to complete as standard (for awards before 2005 this may take a little longer), although during preparations for student graduation (January and July) delays can occur and production of transcripts will take longer.
 It is therefore recommended that you order your transcripts as early as possible to ensure they are produced and dispatched in time for any deadlines you may have.

 If you have any questions regarding academic transcripts please email firstname.lastname@example.org.